This post contains affiliate links. See our disclosure policy here.

 The Endless Night features strong, funky aromas of rum and cola, but the flavor is a softer tapestry featuring syrupy sweet cola initially, which gives way to more rum with slight coffee notes and a rum-and-coke-like flavor lingering on the aftertaste.

-Our Opinion of This Cocktail Recipe: As much as we love it, our use of Smith & Cross here was our folly because it bullied the other ingredients a bit too much; however, the drink was still super tasty, and we’d highly recommend making these but with a slightly less challenging rum.
+Our Opinion of This Cocktail Recipe: As much as we love it, our use of Smith & Cross here was our folly because it bullied the other ingredients a bit too much; however, the Endless Night was still super tasty, and we’d highly recommend making these but with a slightly less challenging rum.

 Which of our palates is yours most like?